meghamkpatel/Community-Resource-Guide/README.md

 ### 1. Log in to the AWS Instance

-Use the credentials shared with you (usually the \`humanitarians.ai\` Gmail account) to log in to the AWS instance.
+Use the credentials shared with you to log in to the AWS instance.
 This instance can be located using the public IP displayed on the AWS EC2 Dashboard. **Note:** When the instance is shut down, its IP changes.
 You need to rebuild the React image to point to the new IP.

 ### 2. Update the IP in the Local React App